 All core coursework for the Master of Education Degree must be completed within six years of the semester in which coursework commences.
 Transfer courses or courses taken prior to admission cannot be older than 10 years.
 All transfer credits must have prior approval.

 College graduation requirements are on the graduation requirements page and must be completed by the required deadlines.
-Information regarding participation in graduation ceremonies, held at the end of the Spring semester each year, can be found at the Registrar's web page.
+Information regarding participation in graduation ceremonies, held at the end of the Spring semester each year, can be found at the commencement site.